-Get ready before the start of the session.
+Get ready before the start of the term.

 - Activate your uOttawa.ca email account and log into uoZone.

-- If this is the first time you are registering for a course as a special student, you will receive an email addressed to your personal email account within 48 hours of registering, explaining how to access uoZone and activate your @uOttawa email account.
+- If this is the first time you are enrolling in a course as a special student, you will receive an email addressed to your personal email account within 48 hours of enrolling, explaining how to access uoZone and activate your @uOttawa email account.
 You are responsible for checking your university email account regularly.
 The University of Ottawa sends its correspondence to your uOttawa.ca email account.

 - Check your uoZone account regularly to find your course schedule and financial statements.